 When a home is already decorated in a particular style, you might find yourself resisting the urge to clutter it up with older knick-knacks.
-Consider simplifying your packing, moving and rental processes by just starting fresh with a furnished apartment.
+Consider simplifying your packing, moving, and rental processes by just starting fresh with a furnished apartment.
 An asset-light lifestyle means that you can relocate with just a suitcase of clothes, and spend your first weeks in a new apartment enjoying yourself rather than fretting over furnishings.
 Just show up, and start living.
-Bulky furniture items not required.
+Bulky furniture items are not required.

 Like with any major lifestyle change, you have to take baby steps for it to really work.
 You might be feeling inspired right now in the moment and want to go all out.
 Don’t chuck everything you own away!
 That is a recipe for disaster.
 The secret is to start small and work your way up.

 Instead of filling up your home right away with everything under the sun, focus on quality.
 In other words, take it slow and pick items that you really love, even if it takes you time to find those things.
 Durable pieces with timeless designs are your best bets.
 These items you can eventually be dressed up or down based on your next home.